Legion345/Legion345/README.md

 ![Harel Asaraf Github](https://i.ibb.co/Hz04WFd/githubheader.png?raw=true)

 With a rich background spanning 10 years in therapies, client support, and team management, I now seek to make a dynamic shift into the realm of front-end web development.
 While I may be considered a junior developer in terms of experience, my boundless passion and unwavering determination to learn fuel my journey towards excellence.
-My true calling lies in crafting responsive and visually captivating websites using modern JavaScript, and I constantly strive to elevate my skills and knowledge in this domain.
+I enjoy crafting responsive and visually captivating websites using modern JavaScript, and I constantly strive to elevate my skills and knowledge in this domain.

 In addition to my fascination with front-end web development, I also harbor a keen interest in exploring the fascinating features of Python and C# programming.
 The versatility of these languages excites me, and I am eager to broaden my horizons by delving into the world of backend development and software engineering.